 - Are you lacking joint range of motion or having pain that may or may not be accompanied by swelling since cancer surgery?

 - Do you notice weakness in your affected limbs?

 - Do you have achiness / heaviness or fatigue in your arms, legs or side as your activity levels increase?

-- Are you having trouble getting your energy back or having disproportionate fatigue to your activity level after cancer treatments?
+- Are you having trouble getting your energy back after cancer treatments?

 - Are you unsure of how much to safely exercise during or after your cancer treatments?

 - Are you unsteady or dizzy with a fear of falling or experiencing numbness or tingling in your feet or hands since chemo treatments?

 - Are you experiencing “chemo brain” symptoms such as difficulty finding words or slowed mental processing?

 Breast Cancer Rehabilitation

 Specialized treatment protocols for patients both preoperatively, and post-mastectomy, post-lumpectomy, post reconstructive surgery, as well as during and following both chemotherapy and radiation.
 Our best results are achieved with early referral (2-3 weeks post-surgery or during active chemotherapy and/or radiation).
 We address pain, stiffness, fibrosis, cording, range of motion, postural stabilization, joint & muscle side effects, functional mobility, as well as facilitating the healing of the lymphatic system.

 This program spans all neurological diagnoses and addresses fall prevention; gait & functional mobility concerns, chemo-induced peripheral neuropathy, balance difficulties, dizziness/vestibular disorders, and neuro-sensory impairments.

 Pelvic & Colorectal Cancer Rehabilitation